39-1430. Abuse, neglect or exploitation of certain adults; definitions

 (6) fiduciary abuse; or

-(7) omission or deprivation by a caretaker or another person of goods or services which are necessary to avoid physical or mental harm or illness.
+(7) omission or deprivation by a caretaker or another person of goods or services that are necessary to avoid physical or mental harm or illness.

 (d) “Exploitation” means misappropriation of an adult’s property or intentionally taking unfair advantage of an adult’s physical or financial resources for another individual’s personal or financial advantage by the use of undue influence, coercion, harassment, duress, deception, false representation or false pretense by a caretaker or another person.

-(f) “In need of protective services” means that an adult is unable to provide for or obtain services which are necessary to maintain physical or mental health or both.
+(f) “In need of protective services” means that an adult is unable to provide for or obtain services that are necessary to maintain physical or mental health or both.

-(h) “Protective services” means services provided by the state or other governmental agency or by private organizations or individuals which are necessary to prevent abuse, neglect or exploitation.
-Such protective services shall include, but shall not be limited to, evaluation of the need for services, assistance in obtaining appropriate social services, and assistance in securing medical and legal services.
+(h) “Protective services” means services provided by the state or other governmental agency or by private organizations or individuals that are necessary to prevent abuse, neglect or exploitation.
+Such protective services shall include, but shall not be limited to, evaluation of the need for services, assistance in obtaining appropriate social services and assistance in securing medical and legal services.

 (i) “Caretaker” means a person who has assumed the responsibility, whether legally or not, for an adult’s care or financial management or both.

-(j) “Secretary” means the secretary of social and rehabilitation services.
+(j) “Secretary” means the secretary for children and families.

 (k) “Report” means a description or accounting of an incident or incidents of abuse, neglect or exploitation under this act and for the purposes of this act shall not include any written assessment or findings.